Triple (novel): Plot summary

 Dickstein is persistently followed by Rostov's KGB group, to which Hassan now also belongs.
 This culminates in the tailing of all Israeli diplomats in London by the KGB.
 Despite this, Dickstein succeeds in repeatedly shaking off his pursuers.
 He travels to Oxford to see Professor Ashford again.
 Instead of his former teacher, the now grown-up daughter Suza Ashford answers the door.
 They have a candid conversation and fall in love.
 A short time later, Hassan visits the Professor (whose sympathies were already pro-Arab), and tells him of Dickstein's true activities and plans.

 The two persuade Suza to help eliminate Dickstein.
 She pretends to go along with this in order to be in a better position to warn her lover of this danger.
 Hassan also intends to deliver the uranium to the Palestinian Fedayeen, betraying both Rostov and the Egyptians.

 To facilitate the robbery at sea, Dickstein acquires the Stromberg, a sister ship of the Coparelli, and founds a bogus maritime company.
 He also arranges for the Coparelli to suffer a mechanical breakdown at sea, and for the crew to be almost completely disembarked.
 Through further complicated measures, Dickstein hopes to erase traces of the uranium theft.

 Israeli naval commandos aboard the Stromberg are to attack the Coparelli, but Hassan and his Fedayeen arrive first.
 However Dickstein and the Israelis recapture the Coparelli, and Hassan is killed.
 Dickstein then goes alone to board the Soviet ship Karla, that is also in the area, as Suza Ashford is a prisoner there.
 Rostov and a KGB force are aboard.
 Suza is able to create a diversion, enabling Dickstein to rescue her and destroy the Karla by means of a magnetic mine.

 The story ends with the statement that Dickstein has left Mossad to settle with Suza in Israel.
-The book concludes with an newspaper article appearing in the Daily Telegraph in 1977, revealing that Israel is suspected of involvement in the disappearance at sea of the uranium shipment nine years earlier.
+The book concludes with a newspaper article appearing in the Daily Telegraph in 1977, revealing that Israel is suspected of involvement in the disappearance at sea of the uranium shipment nine years earlier.